Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 But they *were* accounted-for, and the Builder knew that they could not rapidly redeploy.
 They hit hard and fast, *when ready.* But once used, it took a while before they were ready again.

-Which meant…
+Which meant...

 The surrounding systems contained dozens of small stations and outposts.
 Mining facilities, for the most part, producing minerals and water for the Large-Prey planet and its many satellites and stations.
-Each was occupied by only a small few, but each one was also a wealth of technology and spare parts… the very things that the swarm had hit the convoy to secure.
+Each was occupied by only a small few, but each one was also a wealth of technology and spare parts... the very things that the swarm had hit the convoy to secure.

 Frustratingly, the Fur-Faced Alpha of Alphas had declined to join the battle.
 That was against forecasts and a bit of a disappointment, but the Builder did not base its stratagems on the assumption that the foe would be foolish.
 Some preliminary analysis had suggested this so-called *‘Great Father’* —a title which translated somewhat confusingly as [‘alpha spawner’]— possessed a personal combat effectiveness completely unmatched by any other.
 The previous Alpha of Alphas had been defeated by him, after all, and that had been an earlier, lesser version of this Fur-Faced Alpha of Alphas against one of the finest augmented forms the Hunters could produce.
 So much *ability* in a purely biological form—!